 As an admissions committee, we believe that you have the potential to succeed at Colby.
-However, due to the competitive nature of this year’s applicant pool and our need to carefully manage the number of students enrolling in the Class of 2018, we are unable to admit all qualified candidates.
+However, due to the competitive nature of the applicant pool and our need to carefully manage the number of students enrolling at Colby, we are unable to admit all qualified candidates.
 It is our intention to admit students from the wait list provided we have space available after we have heard from the students who were initially offered admission.

-How many people are on the wait list?
+How many students are typically on the wait list?

 Is the wait list ranked?

 No, the list is not ranked.
 Once we know which students are still interested in being considered, we will evaluate all of them based on the overall strength of their applications and on the interest they have shown in Colby.